 The Division of Education Programs provides national leadership in the formal study of the humanities by creating and implementing programs to strengthen teaching and learning in the humanities at all levels of American education.

 Interns in the Division of Education Programs work on projects consistent with the work and mission of the Division, as well as the agency.
-These tasks updating materials and emailing lists for the Humanities Initiatives program; investigating the creation of an image bank for use in PowerPoint presentations by members of the division staff, and investigating options for additional outreach for the Enduring Questions program.
+These tasks include assisting with evaluation of various programs, updating materials and emailing lists for the Humanities Initiatives program; investigating the creation of an image bank for use in PowerPoint presentations by members of the division staff, and investigating options for additional outreach for the Enduring Questions program.

 The ideal intern will have excellent writing ability and very good computer skills.
 A third- or fourth-year undergraduate or graduate student in the humanities is preferred.